Jonbat/Muscle-Sensor-LED-Display/README.md

+## Demo
+Include logo/demo screenshot etc.

 ## Muscle Sensor LED Display
+This micro-controller project detects muscle contractions and displays it to a 32x32 LED screen.
+The harder you contract your muscle, the larger the wave!
+Any large enough muscle is compatible (biceps, forearms, even forehead muscles!).
 A little info about your project and/ or overview that explains **what** the project is about.

 ## Motivation